ghc/ghc/README.md

 here), which means you might see this a few times.

-Currently the type checker does not check linearity when not asked to do so, hence it is a requirement to explicitly declare the types of linear functions.
+Currently the type checker does not infer linearity when not asked to do so, hence it is a requirement to explicitly declare the types of linear functions.
 Otherwise, they are assumed to be unrestricted which can give you errors from using functions that are _implemented_ linearly, but not declared as such.
-In particular, functions in `where`-clauses are easy to forget to annotate (`-XPartialTypeSignatures` or `-XScopedTypeVariables` are useful for this), but lambdas are inferred properly.
+In particular, functions in `where`-clauses are easy to forget to annotate with signatures (`-XPartialTypeSignatures` or `-XScopedTypeVariables` are useful for this).
+Lambda expressions are linearly inferred using type information from their context.
+Worth noting is that there is currently a caveat here, see section on Bugs below.

 ## Calling them
 By design, there is no obligations put on the caller of a linear function.
-This means any linear function can take unrestricted arguments, which is great since it makes all functions "linearly polymorphic".
+This means any linear function can take unrestricted arguments, which makes all first-order ones "linearly polymorphic".
 However, passing a _linear_ variable as an _unrestricted_ argument is illegal and will give you an error, as shown above.
-The key takeaway here is that any linear function can also act as an unrestricted one; just pass it unrestricted arguments.
+The key takeaway here is that a linear function can also act as an unrestricted one; just pass it unrestricted arguments.

 ## Unimplemented features & known limitations